djfurman/djfurman.github.io/_posts/20180407_prototyping_for_pennies.md

 In this pattern, we use managed services (in this case provided by AWS) to provide working web serving of front end web pages and pay-per execution compute services for back-end logic.
 There are two massive advantages to this, the first being nearly zero overhead to getting started with world class infrastructure and the second being cost.

 - I'll refer you to AWS's documentation here for [official site hosting costs](https://aws.amazon.com/getting-started/projects/host-static-website/services-costs/), but as of the date of this writing it will between $1 - $3 per month at scale.
-- Same goes for back-compute services; see AWS's documentation for [official lambda costs](https://aws.amazon.com/lambda/pricing/), but as of this writing the first million calls are free, the $0.20 (yes twenty-cents) for each subsequent block of one million calls.
+- Same goes for back-compute services; see AWS's documentation for [official lambda costs](https://aws.amazon.com/lambda/pricing/), but as of this writing the first million calls are free, the $0.20 (yes, twenty-cents) for each subsequent block of one million calls.

 ## Typical Prototyping